-- Submission of official college transcripts that record completion of a college level composition course, or - Submission of SAT or ACT scores, taken within the past five years, at the following levels: - · ACT Verbal 19 - · SAT Verbal 480 (taken on or after April 1, 1995) - · SAT Critical Reading 480 (taken on or after March 1, 2005), or - Successful completion of the COMPASS English placement test for ENG 111, with a satisfactory score on the reading test.
+- 1. Submission of official college transcripts that record completion of a college level composition course, or - 2.
+Submission of SAT or ACT scores, taken within the past five years, at the following levels: - · ACT Verbal 19 - · SAT Verbal 480 (taken on or after April 1, 1995) - · SAT Critical Reading 480 (taken on or after March 1, 2005, or - Successful completion of the COMPASS English placement test for ENG 111, with a satisfactory score on the reading test.
 Students with deficiencies in reading or writing may require developmental studies to be commenced during their first semester of enrollment, and completed sequentially every subsequent semester until all developmental requirements are satisfied.

 This course of study yields multiple awards.
-Students who complete this program earn the Rooms Division Management Certificate of Specialization from the Educational Institute (EI) of the American Hotel & Lodging Association (AH&LA), in addition to the Hotel Rooms Division Management

-Career Studies Certificate from the college.
-Additionally, students who complete this program are eligible to enter the El Certified Rooms Division Executive (CRDE) program and sit for the El Certified Rooms Division Executive (CRDE) Examination.
-Plan C Eligibility for CRDE Certification may be obtained by a combination of experience in a qualifying rooms division management position and completion of the El Rooms Division Management Certificate of Specialization.
+Students who complete this program earn the Rooms Division Management Certificate of Specialization from the Educational Institute (EI) of the American Hotel & Lodging Association (AH&LA), in addition to the Hotel Rooms Division Management Career Studies Certificate from the college.
+Additionally, students who complete this program are eligible to enter the EI Certified Rooms Division Executive (CRDE) program and sit for the EI Certification may be obtained by a combination.
+Plan C Eligibility for CRDE Certification management position and completion of the EI Rooms Division Management Certificate of Specialization.